BhardwajNkl/kubernetes-contacts-api/README.md

 Look for the EXTERNAL-IP and PORT(s).
 The external IP should be 127.0.0.1 and port 9090.

 Now, you can access the Appliation.
-For API documentation go to: http://127.0.0.1:9090/swagger-ui/index.html **IF THE PAGE DOES NOT LOAD, PLEASE WAIT FOR 1-2 MINUTE.
-AND REFRESH**
+For API documentation go to: http://127.0.0.1:9090/swagger-ui/index.html .
+**IF THE PAGE DOES NOT LOAD, PLEASE WAIT FOR 1-2 MINUTE.
+AND REFRESH.**

 You can try the API directly from this page or you may use tools such as Postman, Curl to interact with the APIs.